 6. Visit a local winery or craft brewery

 Enjoy the local wines and craft brews made here in Pulaski County.
-Cave Hill Vineyard & Winery, Cedar Creek Vineyards, and Sinking Valley Winery have picturesque drives and views of the surrounding countryside.
+Cave Hill Vineyard & Winery has a picturesque drive throughout the countryside.
 Or, head to downtown Somerset to experience the unique flavors of our craft breweries — Jarfly Brewing and Tap on Main.

 7. Spend a day on the water